Do Retrieval Augmented Language Models Know When They Don't Know?: Experiments

-\paragraph{Retrieval handling of RIFT models} Intuitively,ICFT(n) will enhance the denoise ability of RALMs, as models are trained to ignore the negative context to answer questions when internal known and external unknown.
-Besides, ICFT(p) will enhances the context utilization ability as models are trained to utilize context when they internal unknown.
-We check these ability as shown in Table \ref{tab:retHand}.
-In terms of denoise ability, all ICFT models are better than vanilla models.
-However, the R-tuning methods are worse than vanilla models.
-Though the R-tuning methods perform better than vanilla model in terms of OAcc(OQ) and RF1(RQ), which indicates R-tuning mainly encourage models to refuse according internal states.
-In terms of context utilization, we find that the ICFT(p) leads to better results, while including negative context lead to worse result in all positive context (10p) settings.
-However, we surprisingly find all the refusal finetuned model perform worse than vanilla RALMs.
-The ICFT(n) perform even worse than R-tuning models.
-This well explains why these models perform poorly in scenarios with positive samples.
-As they tend to refuse the internal unknown questions while ignore the positive context.
+\paragraph{Refusal Confidence of RIFT models} In RQ1 we do not consider the refusal part, we check the overall brier score (OaBs) as in Table \ref{tab:acc_rift}.
+We notice that the performance of calibration error do not align with overall,answer, or refusal quality.
+Surprisingly, ICFT with positive context(p/pn) get best calibration performance, though their refusal performance is not good as ICFT(n).
+This provides support for jointly considering active and passive refusals.
+We provide confidence distribution illustration Appendix D.

-\paragraph{Refusal Confidence of RIFT models} Considering the over refusal differs for R-tuning and ICFT, we examine their distribution of refusal confidence.
-As shown in Figure \ref{fig: rq3_refsualKde}, the best performed ICFT(n) can distinguish the correct abstain while the worst R-tuning methods have large overlap between correct and incorrect abstain.
-More illustrations of answer confidence are in Appendix F.
+\paragraph{Retrieval handling of RIFT models} Because a single calibration-error metric cannot fully reflect refusal quality, we introduce retrieval-handling metrics to further explain the results.
+Intuitively, a model that is more robust to noise is more likely to rely on its internal knowledge.
+While some methods \cite{2025-ACL-faithfulrag,2025-acl(findings)-contextdpo} explicitly emphasize the context faithfulness of RALMs.
+We evaluate these abilities using the denoising rate (DR) and the context utilization rate (CU), as reported in Table~\ref{tab:retHand}.
+In terms of denoising ability, all ICFT models perform better than the vanilla models, whereas the R-tuning models perform worse than the vanilla baseline.
+Although the R-tuning methods outperform the vanilla models in OAcc (OQ) and RF1 (RQ), this suggests that R-tuning primarily encourages models to refuse based on their internal states rather than to resist noisy context.
+However, the R-tuning approach appears to sacrifice the model’s underlying knowledge competence in exchange for a stronger ability to articulate refusals, according to its worse DR performance in no context settings.
+In terms of context utilization, we find that ICFT(p) yields better results, while including negative context leads to worse performance in the all-positive (10p) setting.
+Surprisingly, however, all refusal fine-tuned models perform worse than the vanilla RALMs.
+This explains why these models perform poorly in scenarios with positive evidence: they tend to refuse internally unknown questions while ignoring the positive context.

-\paragraph{Summary} In this section, our results show that the over-refusal problem is mitigated by In-context fine-tuning. but magnified by R-tuning.
+\paragraph{Summary} In this section, our results show that the over-refusal problem is mitigated by In-context fine-tuning, but magnified by R-tuning.
+The system’s performance should be assessed by jointly considering the model’s confidence, robustness, and context faithfulness.
 However, we also find that the refusal ability may conflict with the quality of the answer.